 Washington, N.C.; Paducah, Ky.; Stone Lake, Wisc.; St. Ignace, Mich.; Rangeley, Maine

-Many have asked about the writing and quilting trailer and requested photos.
+Many have asked about the writing trailer and requested photos.
 The trailer is 16 ft long, 7 ft wide.
-I use it as an office and craft room while I travel the United States with my husband.
-It is equipped with 1" insulation; finished, light reflecting walls; rubber floor for comfort, cushioning, and sound reduction; heat; AC; six outlets; four shoplights; two office/craft stations; trailer-wide cutting table; custom built-in cabinetry; multiple pieces of office equipment; longarm frame and quilting machine; dedicated embroidery machine; serger; and too many all-purpose sewing machines, particularly vintage machines, which I use for tote bags.
-It is cramped, especially compared to the big sewing room/office combo I gave up to go on the road.
+I use it as an office while I travel the United States with my husband.
+It is equipped with 1" insulation; finished, light reflecting walls; rubber floor for comfort, cushioning, and sound reduction; heat; AC; six outlets; four shop lights; two writing stations; trailer-wide cutting table; custom built-in cabinetry; and multiple pieces of office equipment.
+It is cramped, especially compared to the big office I gave up to go on the road.
 See photos below.
-We caravan around the country, my husband driving the RV and pulling the trailer; I drive the SUV.
+We caravan around the country, my husband driving the RV and pulling the trailer.
+I drive the SUV.
 The most common question I receive about this arrangement: How much for a snow cone?
 LOL.
 Actually, what I hear the most is: Do we pay two campground fees?
 Never.
 The trailer gets electric from the RV, unless I need AC or heat.
 In such case I find an alternate hookup, usually an empty campsite, and ask to pay a small fee to hook up to electric.
 I have never paid more than $5 per day for electricity, and sometimes I get it for no charge.
-We took this route because we wanted to travel but I refused to give up my quilting in "retirement," and I need a quiet place to write.
+We took this route because we wanted to travel but I refused to give up my office in "retirement."
+I need a quiet place to write.
 It has turned out to be a great investment.
 I have my morning prayer time in the trailer and it gives my husband some quiet in the RV to do paperwork, read, or nap.
 I don't regret the cost.